Dog and Cat Allergy Treatments in Decatur

 At Fairview Hospital for Animals, we provide full service veterinary care for Decatur and surrounding areas.
 Part of our comprehensive care includes dog and cat allergy treatments and pet dermatology.
 It’s not uncommon for your companion to suffer from conditions that affect their skin, hair, ears and nails.
 Some of these are serious conditions that include fungal, bacterial and parasitic infections.
 More frequently though, pet dermatology involves treating ear and skin infections, and controlling allergies.

-Defending Your Dog & Cat Against Skin Allergies
+Defending Your Dog and Cat Against Skin Allergies

 Dogs and cats can experience skin irritations that develop from many types of allergies.
 Skin irritations can include contact allergies to grass, tree and weed pollen, mold spores and also dust, storage and mold mites, and fleas and ticks.
 Often, pets lick or scratch the affected areas causing secondary bacterial and yeast skin infections.
 Our veterinarians evaluate your pet’s allergy condition and advise you on the best course of treatment and prevention.
 If you suspect your pet has fleas, it is important to treat them with flea medication to prevent flea allergies and flea infestation.
 We recommend a topical product if your companion is allergic to flea bites.
 If your pet is not allergic to fleas, we offer a three month oral flea product.
 At your pet’s wellness exam, we will carefully assess the overall health of your pet’s skin and coat through the use of visual inspection and lab work to diagnose your pet’s skin condition.